Celebrate the Bus - Help Keep the Bus Pass

 But a bus pass is no use unless there are some buses.
 England saw 500 bus routes withdrawn or reduced in 2016/17.
 English councils have cut funding for buses by a third since 2010.

-TUC Midlands Pensioners’ Network will celebrate this anniversary with a tour of the Midlands by bus from 7th to 21st April.
-The tour goes from Hereford to Skegness.
+TUC Midlands Pensioners’ Network celebrated this anniversary with a tour of the Midlands by bus from 7th to 21st April using public transport..
+The tour went from Hereford to Skegness.

 The tour has three main asks: